Rhodes Travel Guide

 In 1306–1310, the Byzantine era of the island's history came to an end when the island was occupied by the Knights Hospitaller.
 Under the rule of the newly named "Knights of Rhodes", the city was rebuilt into a model of the European medieval ideal.
 Many of the city's famous monuments, including the Palace of the Grand Master, were built during this period.

-The strong walls which the knights had built withstood the attacks of the Sultan of Egypt in 1444, and a siege by the Ottomans under Mehmed II in 1480.
+The walls had been strengthened by the Knights through hiring Italian engineers that used knowledge of ballistics to design defences against gunpowder attacks, and which withstood the attacks of the Sultan of Egypt in 1444, and a siege by the Ottomans under Mehmed II in 1480.
 Eventually, however, Rhodes fell to the large army of Suleiman the Magnificent in December 1522.
 The Sultan deployed 400 ships delivering 100,000 men to the island.
-Against this force the Knights, under Grand Master Philippe Villiers de L'Isle-Adam, had about 7,000 men-at-arms and their fortifications.
+Against this force the Knights, under Grand Master Philippe Villiers de L'Isle-Adam, had about 7,000 men-at-arms, with an English, Spanish, French, and Italian contingent each defending separate areas and their fortifications.
 The siege lasted six months, at the end of which the surviving defeated Hospitallers were allowed to withdraw to the Kingdom of Sicily.
 Despite the defeat, both Christians and Muslims seem to have regarded the conduct of Villiers de L'Isle-Adam as extremely valiant, and the Grand Master was proclaimed a Defender of the Faith by Pope Adrian VI.
-The knights would later move their base of operations to Malta.
+The knights would later move their base of operations to Malta and Gozo.

 Rhodes was thereafter a possession of the Ottoman Empire for nearly four centuries.